Flat 60% off

 Further, if you are an aspiring networking professional and want to learn about Network Address Translation in detail, check out networking courses.

-NAT Definition: Network Address Translation (NAT) is a method that allows multiple devices on a private network to share a single public IP address by modifying packet headers as they pass through a router or firewall.
+NAT Definition: Network Address Translation (NAT) is a method that allows multiple devices on a private network to share a single public IP address by modifying IP packet headers as they pass through a router or firewall.

 This allows devices within a private network to communicate with the internet using a single public IP address, hiding the internal network's structure and enhancing security.